ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 *0* for both monthly and daily frequencies and neither yearly nor per-timestep output is requested, only 6-hour mean history files will be produced.

-Further details of the configuration of CICE model output can be found in the CICE documentation  `3.1.4 <https://cice-consortium-cice.readthedocs.io/en/master/user_guide/ug_implementation.html#model-output>`_
+Further details of the configuration of CICE model output can be found in the CICE documentation `Section 3.1.4 <https://cice-consortium-cice.readthedocs.io/en/main/user_guide/ug_implementation.html#model-output>`__.

 .. _ww3-out: